 Next, you must listen to all sheriffs and deputy sheriffs from the county that you are currently in while on the water.

-After these enforcements, you also are following the orders of the Arkansas State Police officers.
+After these enforcements, you are also following the orders of the Arkansas State Police officers.

 You may be wondering, “What could I get in trouble for?” while on the water in Arkansas.
 Well, the following list covers it all: It’s illegal to do any of the following in a harmful manner that might endanger the life, limb, or property of another: